Action Potential Absolute Refractory Period

 The absolute refractory period is the initial phase following the action potential, during which it is absolutely impossible to generate another action potential, no matter how strong the stimulus.
 This period typically lasts for 1-2 milliseconds.
 This crucial period is not simply a consequence of the membrane potential being temporarily hyperpolarized; it's due to fundamental changes in the state of the voltage-gated sodium channels.

 During the upswing of the action potential, the voltage-gated Na+ channels transition through several conformational states.
 They start in a closed state, then transition to an open state upon depolarization.
 Crucially, following their opening, they enter an inactivated state.
 This inactivated state is distinct from the closed state.
-In the inactivated state, the channels cannot be opened, regardless of the membrane potential.
+Also, in the inactivated state, the channels cannot be opened, regardless of the membrane potential.
 They remain inactivated until the membrane potential returns sufficiently close to the resting potential, at which point they can return to the closed state and become available for activation once more.

 The Relative Refractory Period: A Period of Diminished Excitability